Visiting Krka National Park & Swimming in the Krka Waterfalls

 The Krka National Park in Croatia is truly beautiful and beside the Kornati Island National Park and the Plitvice Lakes one of the best National Parks to visit.
 Same as the Plitvice Lakes, the Krka National Park is home of lush lakes and stunningly beautiful waterfalls.
-Compared with the Plitvice Lakes you cannot only hike around, you also can also actually swim near the waterfalls.
+Compared with the Plitvice Lakes you cannot only hike around, you also can also actually swim in the waterfalls.
 So if you visit Dalmatia in Croatia, do not miss this jewel – visiting the Krka National Park should be definitely on your bucket list!

-What to see and to do inside the Krka National Park
+What to see and to do while visiting the Krka National Park

 For all Winnetou and Karl May movie fans: This area used to be a popular filming spot including for the movie Winnetou I.